Leaf48/ValorantTriggerBot/README.md

 # ValorantTriggerBot
-⚠⚠⚠Use at your own risk⚠⚠⚠This is very simple mechanism TriggerBot, which click mouse left-button automatically if reticle color changes.
+⚠⚠⚠Use at your own risk⚠⚠⚠\
+This is very simple mechanism Triggerbot which will click mouse left button automatically when reticle color changes.